Brittanee Drexel Case: Suspect Charged After Her Body Is Found 13 Years Later - E! Online

 "I am slowly processing everything that has come to light," she continued, adding that the tragic discovery of her daughter's remains "marks the beginning of a new chapter.
 The search for Brittanee is now a pursuit of Brittanee's justice."

+At the press conference, Weaver did not say how the teen died, though an arrest affidavit obtained by E!
+News alleged that Moody "did, with malice aforethought, unlawfully caused the death of the Victim (Brittanee Drexel) by means of strangulation."

-Authorities have not yet released Brittanee's cause of death, though Weaver said that the teen was dead when she was buried.
+Weaver noted to reporters during the briefing that Brittanee was dead when she was buried.
 He confirmed that her remains were positively identified through dental records.

 "In the coming months, we will move to seek justice for Brittanee and we'll be talking about arraignments and indictments and hearings," Richardson said during the press conference.
 "We're going to do our very best to see that Raymond Moody pays for what he's done, but that is not going to replace Brittanee."